jjput1/DogNN/README.md

 ## Hyperparameter Tuning
 What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+It was a nueral net Image Classifier because its designed to classify Images.
+I used learning rate, batch-size, and epochs "lr": ContinuousParameter(0.001, 0.1),"batch-size": CategoricalParameter([32, 64, 128, 256, 512]),"epochs": IntegerParameter(2, 4)

 Remember that your README should:
 - Include a screenshot of completed training jobs
 - Logs metrics during the training process